Insight

 The Coal Closure Category has also received important updates.
 The notice provides two lists of census tracts relevant to the Coal Closure Category.
 One list identifies tracts added because of data corrections, which qualify retroactively, meaning projects placed in service in any of these tracts in 2023 or later are potentially eligible for the energy community bonus.

-Fortunately, two useful industry resources have quickly adapted to the new guidance:
+A couple of other industry resources have also adapted to the new guidance:

-Holland & Knight Resource Hub: The law firm maintains a comprehensive page with easily accessible links to all relevant energy community guidance, making it a valuable one-stop resource for staying current with regulatory changes.
+• Holland & Knight Resource Hub: The law firm maintains a comprehensive page with links to all relevant energy community guidance — a useful one-stop reference for staying current with regulatory changes.

 Critical Timing Rules for Energy Community Project Qualification